 Introduction To Uses of Splunk

 Splunk is a software that provides you with an engine that helps in monitoring, searching, analyzing, visualizing and which acts on large amounts of data.
 It is a wide application and it supports and works on versatile technologies.
 Splunk is an advanced technology which searches log files which are stored in a system.
 It also helps in operational intelligence.
 Splunk has many uses and it does not require any complicated databases, connectors or controls.
 It can also be used as a cloud application which is highly scalable and reliable.
-Let us see some of the uses of Splunk which are as below.

 Top 10 Uses of Splunk:

 Below is the list of top 10 uses of Splunk are as follows: